Suzuki MR Wagon: Second generation (MF22S; 2006)

 The model's second generation was previewed at the 39th Tokyo Motor Show in 2005, where a concept called Mom's Personal Wagon was presented, with many features intended to be useful for a mother driving her children, including food trays, a front bench seat and pillarless suicide doors on the left side (which is the curb side in Japan).
+Most of those did not make it to the production version, which went on sale on January 20 (Moco on February 1) the following year, but the idea of being convenient for a mother with small children did inform the design.
+The designers studied 4-year-old children getting in and out of cars, which influenced the design of the rear seat and doors - the car featured a step next to the rear seat and a wide arm rest (to help children get in an out), and also has an upright C-pillar and a door which opens to 80 degrees rather than the 66 degrees of the previous generation (to allow better access to the child).
+Ample storage opportunities were provided throughout the cabin, which also featured a new keyless entry and start system.

-None of those would eventually make it to the actual MR Wagon, which went on sale on January 20 (Moco on February 1) the following year, while on the other hand the model features the new keyless entry and start system.
-The engine, drive and shifter choice remained the same, with the same availability in both Nissan and Suzuki versions, but the gear shifter is now located on the instrument panel.
-As with the first generation, the cars are almost identical in outside appearance, but have different front end designs.
+The engine, drive and shifter choice remained the same as for the first generation, with the same availability in both Nissan and Suzuki versions, but the gear shifter was now located on the instrument panel.
+As with the first generation, the MR Wagon and the Moco are almost identical in outside appearance, but have different front end designs.

-This generation of the MR Wagon has the MF22S chassis code; the engines remain the K6A family units.
-This generation was not built or marketed outside of Japan.
+This generation of the MR Wagon has the MF22S chassis code (same code for front-wheel drive and four-wheel drive versions); the engines remained the familiar K6A family units.
+This generation was not built nor marketed outside of Japan.

 Third generation (MF33S; 2011)

 The third generation of the MR Wagon was launched in Japan on January 20, 2011.
 It carries the MF33S chassis code.
 A month later the Nissan Moco followed.
 It has the all new Suzuki R engine, which features variable valve timing and an unusually high compression ratio (11.0:1 for the naturally aspirated version).

 As of 2013, the engines have been modified, and now features stop-start and other technology intended to lower consumption and emissions.
 This is the most fuel efficient wagon in the Kei class.
 In July 2013, the MR Wagon Wit, a better equipped model with a more traditional chromed grille, was introduced.
 The turbo engine is now restricted to the Wit TS, with all other versions offering the NA engine (L, X, Wit LS, Wit XS).
+In October, Nissan received a sister model of the MR Wagon Wit, called the Moco Dolce.

-In December 2015, Suzuki announced that the MR Wagon would end its production.
-Sales of the MR Wagon ended on March 31, 2016, but the Nissan Moco sales ended on May 31, 2016.
+In December 2015, Suzuki announced that production of the MR Wagon would end, and that supplies of the car to Nissan had already been halted.
+Sales of the MR Wagon ended on March 31, 2016, while Nissan Moco sales continued until May 31, 2016.